 ‘Lauren, we have a big problem, I need your help, we need to smuggle six eggs out of the house before my mother finds out’

-So a bottle of rum was smuggled in on Xmas Eve, it was her son and daughter-in-law’s idea I might add but I was happy to partake.
-They smuggled it into my room and I had to hide it in my knicker draw.
+So a bottle of rum was smuggled into my room on Xmas Eve, it was her son and daughter-in-law’s idea I might add but I was happy to partake.
+They smuggled it into my room and I had to hide the bottle in my knicker draw.
 Banned alcohol always tastes better by the way and I had forgotten that taste.
 We sat whispering like college students on my bed, it was kind of amusing.

 Now another knock on my door.
 “Mother is out, she has gone to a wedding my host whispered, would you like to come out and eat eggs?
 Well I was hungry.

 We sneaked out late, (not down a drainpipe) and drove down to the street, looking for a dodgy street food vendor who it was rumoured could turn out a great omelette.
 There he was with his hot pan and stacks of eggs, throwing in onions tomatoes and chilli, had this guy no shame?
 We stood in the shadows as we devoured hard-boiled eggs followed by omelettes disguised and wrapped up in paper plates.
 Boy those eggs tasted good.
 I just hope they are not addictive and we don’t get caught.

 Why do things always taste better when you are restricted in having them.
 You know what I mean, chocolate cake comes to mind.
 In fact, I do not really drink, but because it was not allowed I found myself thinking about how wonderful the odd glass of vino would be.

 It is the same when we go on a diet and restrict ourselves, saying a big NO to some foods.
 Why should the biscuit or forbidden piece of cake taste so amazing.
 I think I may ban apples from my diet to see if they taste better.